apostrophe-express

 This middleware function accepts file uploads and makes them

-available via req.files
+available via req.files.
+See the

 connect-multiparty (opens new window) npm module.